parasaurolophus/go/ecb/README.md

 * `ecb.Data` is an alias for `[]ecb.Datum`.

-* `ecb.Fetch(string)` gets data from the specified URL via HTTP and parses it using `ecb.Parse(io.Reader)`.
+* `ecb.Fetch(string, ecb.Parser)` gets data from the specified URL via HTTP and converts it using parsing function.

-* `ParseXML(reader io.Reader)` parses a XML document to produce `ecb.ECBData`.
+* `ParseXML(reader io.Reader)` parses a XML document to produce `ecb.Data`.

+* `ParseCSV(reader io.Reader)` parses a CSV document to produce `ecb.Data`.

-The `ecb.Data` type is designed to be compatible with JSON, noSQL data stores etc. at the cost of some denormalization of the original XML data.
+The `ecb.Data` type is designed to be compatible with JSON, noSQL data stores, etc. at the cost of some denormalization of the original ECB data.

 ---